r3h6/TYPO3.EXT.oauth2_server/README.md

 Features:
 - Supports all grant types from PHP League's OAuth2 Server
+- Scopes can be limited to clients
+- Grant types can be limited to clients
 - Can be used to protect API's from other extensions
-- Clients can be limited to certain scopes

 ## Installation